Teradata/dbt-teradata-utils/dbt_utils_integration_tests_howto/README.txt

   You can find instructions for upgrading here: https://docs.getdbt.com/docs/installation
 -----------------------------------------------------------------
-3. proper entries in ~/.dbt/profiles.yml for the Teradata instance as in listing
+3. proper entries in ~/.dbt/profiles.yml for the Teradata instance (see listing)
 ----------------------------------------------------------------
 config:
     send_anonymous_usage_stats: False